RoboJackets/robocup-software/docs/source/tutorial.rst

 The arrow operator is used to access a method or element of an object, when given a pointer to that object.
 Above, ``robot_status_pubs_`` is a list of pointers to ROS publisher objects.
 Calling ``->publish(robot_status)`` on one element in that list publishes a robot status using that specific publisher.
+This resource provides more information:

     - `https://www.tutorialspoint.com/cplusplus/cpp_member_operators
       <https://www.tutorialspoint.com/cplusplus/cpp_member_operators.htm#:~:text=The%20(%2D%3E)%20arrow%20operator&text=The%20%2D%3E%20is%20called%20the%20arrow,pointer%2C%20use%20the%20arrow%20operator>`_